stevendargaville/PFLARE/README.md

 The setup however occurs on both the CPU and GPU depending on the options used, with copies occuring between the two where needed.
 The command line option  ``-log_view`` shows how many copies to/from the CPU/GPU occur.

-Currently the setup can be quite slow, with substantial differences between the CUDA and KOKKOS setup performance.
+Currently the setup can be quite slow, with substantial differences between the CUDA, HIP and KOKKOS setup performance.
 Development of the setup on the GPU is ongoing, please get in touch if you would like to contribute.
 The main areas requiring development are:

 1) CF splittings on the GPU - Porting PMISR DDC should only require a small modification of an existing GPU compatible PMIS method
 2) Aplying drop tolerances to matrices